paquiteau/pynufft/README.md

 " ...... and Python toolboxes begin to emerge [cite PyNUFFT].
 Our experience using them however led to unstable results due to significant numerical errors."

-If they want double-precision, they should use pynufft.NUDFT and pynufft.NUDFT_cupy.
+If they want double-precision, they may want to try pynufft.NUDFT and pynufft.NUDFT_cupy.

 ### On the RRSG challenge of reproducible research in ISMRM 2019